gofiber/fiber/docs/context.md

 !> Planned for V2

 ## Attachment
-Sets the HTTP response Content-Disposition header field to “attachment”.
-If a filename is given, then it sets the Content-Type based on the extension name via res.type(), and sets the Content-Disposition “filename=” parameter.
+Sets the HTTP response [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) header field to “attachment”.
+If a filename is given, then it sets the Content-Type based on the extension name via (Type)[#type], and sets the Content-Disposition “filename=” parameter.
 ```go
 // Function signature
 c.Attachment()